aaron-obrien/CCG_prescriptions_project/README.md

     A .png of the plot is automatically saved when the function is excecuted.

-    Note: The function uses information retrived from the make_name function and getcombined results tables to populate the figure title and legend with both the full name and codes for the relevent CCG, BNF and centres (CCG and BNF codes shown in title within brackets; centre codes shown in legend following colon).
+    Note: The function uses information retrived from the makeName function and getCombined results tables to populate the figure title and legend with both the full name and codes for the relevent CCG, BNF and centres (CCG and BNF codes shown in title within brackets; centre codes shown in legend following colon).